Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Michigan Stats and Trends

+- In Michigan's 13 games this year, it has 11 wins against the spread.

-- Michigan has gone over the point total in 53.8% of its opportunities this year (seven times in 13 games with a set point total).
+- Michigan's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- This year the Wolverines have 11 turnovers, five fewer than the Bulldogs have takeaways (16).
+- The Wolverines have turned the ball over 11 times, five fewer times than the Bulldogs have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.